murra133/EarthToRhino/README.md

 - Nico Azel
 - Jason Yang

+## Acknowledgements 🙌

+A huge thanks to AEC Tech 2024 for arranging and hosting this event.
+Please check out other hackathon projects and future hackathon events 👩‍💻 hosted by [AECTech](https://www.aectech.us/).

-## Licensing
+## Licensing 🔑

 Distributed under the MIT license.
-See `LICENSE`for more information.
+See `LICENSE` for more information.

-## Acknowledgements

-A huge thanks to AEC Tech 2024 for arranging and hosting this event.
-Please check out other hackathon projects and future hackathon events hosted by [AECTech](https://www.aectech.us/).